 6) Get Buy-In

-Your certification may require assistance from every tenant in a multitenant building.
-Present each tenant with compelling reasons to revise their own purchasing and waste policies.
-Offering a green building may persuade some to renew their leases, but others will need evidence of more concrete benefits, such as a projected reduction in energy costs.
+Certifying a multitenant building will require additional assistance.
+Present each tenant with compelling reasons to revise its own purchasing and waste policies.
+Offering a green building that makes it easier to recruit talent may persuade some to renew their leases, but others will need hard numbers.

 7) Pay Attention to Lifecycle